-In the Fall 2017 semester, I’ll be starting in my new job as Assistant Professor of Political Science at Wayne State University.
-For the last two years, I’ve been a Visiting Assistant Professor at Michigan State, and before that I received my PhD in 2015 from the University of Texas at Austin.
-My dissertation was a study of the theme of political ambition in Plato’s portrayal of Alcibiades and his relationship to Socrates.
-Since then, I have turned the dissertation into a book, which will be published by the University of Pennsylvania Press in May of 2017.
+Since 2017, I have been an Assistant Professor at Wayne State University in Detroit, MI.
+I teach the history of political philosophy, and my research focuses on ancient Greek political thought.
+I received my PhD in 2015 from the University of Texas at Austin, having written my dissertation on the theme of political ambition in Plato’s portrayal of Alcibiades and his relationship to Socrates.
+That project became a book, published by the University of Pennsylvania Press in May of 2017.

 Please find Curriculum Vitae, project abstracts, and other resources on the pages of this website.
 Some of the content is still to come, but email me to request any materials or information.